Shelby219/MERN-APP-server/README.md

 A fix was made for the Regex for registering a user and the username, this was fixed so as to allow for usernames of 5 letters or more.

 A major blocker was the user password being rehashed each log in/update.
-This was able to be fixed with a model pre function which checked if the password was modified, and hashes the new one, as opposed to rehashing the hashed one.
-This code fixed the issue, but that are some ongoing problems with updating the user settings from client, which may need some loading time for this back end code to operate successfully.
+It was thought that this was fixed with a pre mongoose model method, however it was discovered it was just the ingredients adding and saving that was overriding the current users information and rehashing the password.
+When they was changed to findOneAndUpdate instead of FindByID this issue was fixed.

+Another issue was on initial login the users current profile image was not loaded until navigating to the settings page, this was due to the DB not loading the profile on initial home page render.
+This was fixed by doing a single DB call to get the profile image and save in redux so that it would load on first login.

 INGREDIENTS